RadikaRules/IWBR/design-doc.md

 - Android OC who serves as Radika's forced second in command
 ### Attacks
 - Sliding
-Rapid shooting with Polaris guns in arc
+- Rapid shooting with Polaris guns in arc
-- Larger, wave pattern shots from arm cannons
+- Larger, pattern shots from arm cannons

 ## Radika
 - Final boss and namesake of the game
 ### Attacks
 - Mini black holes in patterns
 - Attacks from previous bosses
+- Level hazards from past levels
 - Gravity wells that slow the player
+---

-#Post-base game features
+# Post-base game features
+- Mixie's Melon Boy OC as a playable skin
 ## Character switching
 - Change character by shooting a C-labeled block
 - Prompts asking if they want to switch + portraits
----

 - Per-character ending + secret ending
 - New Game Plus

+## Difficulty modes (Less checkpoints)
+- Tough It Out!
+- Balls Hard
+- Australian Extreme
-- Difficulty modes (Less checkpoints, 1CC mode called "The Kids Must Die")
+- 1CC mode "The Kids Must Die" (DMC3 reference)
+---

 ## Newgrounds Medals/In-game achievements
 - Prepare to Die - Die on the tutorial level
 - Grump It - Skip the tutorial level
+- Workplace Safety - Get crushed by a shipping container
+- WALL STUCK - Get stuck inside a wall
 - Coming Wittha Blast - Finish a boss with a grenade
 - Rage Against The Machine - Beat The Suit
-- No Monkey Business - Beat Clownkey
+- Enemies To Friends - Beat Xan and Casie but spare them
 - X-Man To The 10th Degree - Beat DJ Professor X
 - Xero Motor Skill - Beat Xero & Dex
 - Not-So-Rad - Beat Radika
 - Jess Queen - Beat game with Jess
 - L8r Sl8r - Beat game with Ana
-- WALL STUCK - Get stuck inside a wall
+- The Man Is Not Me - Unlock Xan

 ### Secret medals/in-game achievements
 - Look to La Luna - Click on the moon on the title screen